Skip to content

 LeftRight

-Axios identified Mohammad Bagher Ghalibaf, Iran's parliamentary speaker, as the Iranian figure in contact with the Trump administration 1.
-US special envoys Steve Witkoff and Jared Kushner reportedly spoke with Ghalibaf on Sunday evening 2.
-CNN reported the US shared a 15-point list of expectations via Pakistan 3.
+Axios identified Ghalibaf as the Iranian interlocutor.
+US Special Envoys Steve Witkoff and Jared Kushner reportedly spoke with Ghalibaf on Sunday evening.
+CNN reported the US shared the 15-point list of expectations via Pakistan.
 Whether Iran agreed to any terms remains unclear.
-Mediators are NOW working to arrange a face-to-face meeting between Ghalibaf and the US delegation in Islamabad.
+Mediators are working to arrange a meeting in Islamabad between Ghalibaf and the US delegation.

 Iran's Defence Council reached back to the 1980s Tanker War — when a single mine nearly sank a US frigate — and warned that any strike on Iranian coasts will trigger mine-laying across all Gulf access routes.